Elsayedaa/MLDAMS/readme.txt

 quick overview of the modules:

 	-main.py: The controller module for the rest of the modules.
-Handles starting all the othermodules in the app.
+Handles starting all the other modules in the app.
 Also handles starting and joining extra processes.
 	 Currently, no extra processes are started in the app but the capability to start extra processes is there.